CopyleftCultivars/TinyLLamaFarmer/README.md

 ** (This part requires some technical knowledge)**

 1. **Identify Model Storage Location:**
  Unfortunately, the current MLC Chat demo doesn't have a built-in model management feature yet.
 You'll need to locate the directory where the pre-loaded Gemma2B model is stored on your phone.

+[STEPS TO LOCATE DIRECTORY IN SAMSUNG GALAXY S23 ULTRA]

  Refer to the MLC LLM documentation ([https://llm.mlc.ai/](https://llm.mlc.ai/)) for troubleshooting tips on finding model storage locations.
 It might involve using file explorer apps that can access system directories.